rezaahmadi-99/rag-api/README.md

 ## Design Decisions

 **Why local inference with Ollama?**
 No API keys, no usage costs, no data leaving the machine.
-The entire system runs offline once the model is pulled — making it suitable for private or air-gapped environments.
+The entire system runs offline once the model is pulled, which makes it suitable for private or air-gapped environments.

 **Why ChromaDB?**
 ChromaDB runs in-process with no separate service to manage, uses sensible defaults for embedding (sentence-transformers under the hood), and supports persistent storage — making it a practical choice for a self-contained RAG system.